 , where the wealth of wildlife includes meadow saxifrage, green winged orchids and great crested newts.

-A two year project celebrating Norfolk’s commons and their wildlife and heritage has begun, run by Norfolk Wildlife Trust in partnership with Norfolk County Council and University of East Anglia.
-It will empower local people to connect with their common land, and ultimately may lead to the creation of new commons in Norfolk.
+In 2018 a two year project celebrating Norfolk’s commons, their wildlife and heritage began, run by Norfolk Wildlife Trust in partnership with Norfolk County Council and University of East Anglia.
+It looked to empower local people to connect with their common land.